Dehydroemetine

 USUAL ADULT DOSING

-1 mg/kg/day (up to 60mg/day) IM injection for up to 4-6 days.
+1 mg/kg/day (up to 60mg/day) IM injection for 4-6 days.
 Reduce the dose by 50% in elderly and severely ill patients.
 All patients should also receive diloxanide PO to eliminate surviving organisms in the colon.

 - Amoebic dysentery: supplementary treatment with tetracycline reduces the risk of bacterial superinfection